Ethics for Case Managers, Part 3

 - Presence of weapons

 Working in any community setting outside a traditional office building increases the risk of coming in contact with potentially violent situations.
+Research indicates that perhaps as many as 61% of home care nurses have experienced some type of workplace violence.
 Prevention measures for “field” workers include consideration of the following:

 - Preparing a daily work plan/itinerary, including both locations and estimated times of arrival and departure